 Desexing, or neutering, your pet is a surgical procedure that prevents them from being able to reproduce.
 In male pets it is commonly referred to as castration; in female pets as speying.

-Mostly we encourage desexing cats, dogs and rabbits before they are six months old.
+Mostly we encourage desexing cats and dogs before they are six months old.

 Why desex your pet?

 Prevents unwanted litters, which can be very costly and adds to the already overwhelming number of stray animals put down each year.

 Prevents cancers of the reproductive system (for example: mammary, testicular and prostate tumours).